emaloney/MBDataEnvironment/README.md

                                               @"Gabby":   @"female"}];
 ```

-In the code above, we've created a dictionary containing a mapping of cat names to genders, and we've associated it with the Mockingbird variable name `catGenders`.
+In the code above, we've created a dictionary containing a mapping of cat names to genders, and we've associated it with `$catGenders`.

 To access the gender of any specific cat, we could use the bracket notation to yield the value associated with the given dictionary key: